-- Spring sports start date scheduled for April 19, 2021 (9-9-20). - Sections determine Spring sports end date. - NYSPHSAA staff will work with NYSED pertaining to the impact of the Regents exams upon the spring interscholastic athletic season. - Fall Sports Season II athletes may carryover three practices for all sports, except for Baseball which may carry over four practices, approved by NYSPHSAA officers (9-9-20). - State Championships schedule to be determined.
+- Low/ Moderate risk spring sports start date is scheduled for April 19, 2021 (9-9-20). - High risk sports (Boys Lacrosse) are not permitted to begin until authorization is provided by state officials. - Sections determine Spring sports end date. - NYSPHSAA staff will work with NYSED pertaining to the impact of the Regents exams upon the spring interscholastic athletic season. - Fall Sports Season II athletes may carryover three practices for all sports, except for Baseball which may carry over four practices, approved by NYSPHSAA officers (9-9-20). - State Championships remain scheduled at this time.